1974 COLD CASE MURDER OF LISA THOMAS IN ROCKLAND

 from the Rockland County District Attorney's

 Office.
+See

-Media Reports
+Media Reports.

-The information on the Lorraine McGraw murder
+The information on the Lorraine McGraw murder case

-withheld from the public in May
+closure was withheld from the public in May

-because Cottingham was also
+because Cottingham was also in the

 midst of confessing to

-murdering Lisa in February 2022 in
+Cottingham had admitted to murdering Lisa in February 2022 in

-a phone conversation and a text to Vronsky
+a phone conversation and a text to Vronsky,

 who shared